 or go straight to https://myuni.adelaide.edu.au/.
 You will need to enter your username and password to enter the MyUni website.
 If you have difficulty accessing MyUni contact the Help Desk at 830 33335 or send an e-mail to firstname.lastname@example.org (See http://www.adelaide.edu.au/myuni; http://www.adelaide.edu.au/its/help/contact_details/).

 Learning & Teaching Activities

-· Tutorial paper and essay research and preparation: 5 hours per week (average)
+· Reading and preparation: 6 hours per week

-· Exam revision: 2 hours per week (average)
+· Preparation for assignments: 2 hours per week